stanislawbartkowski/bigsqlmoni/README.md

 https://www.ibm.com/support/knowledgecenter/en/SSCRJT_5.0.3/com.ibm.swg.im.bigsql.doc/doc/admin_monitor-bigsql-query.html

+Important: the module is not working on BigSQL 6.0.
+Under investigation.

 # Inspiration

 BigSQL which is based on DB2 provides a variety of different metrics reflecting workload and performance of SQL Engine.